2.3.3sr1 – SRTC Procedure: Institutional Effectiveness

-Annually, each functional area (unit) and program grouping reviews their purpose statements relevant to the College Mission and assesses and records performance on established expected outcomes.
+Annually, each functional area (unit), general education, and program grouping reviews their purpose statements relevant to the College Mission and assesses and records performance on established expected outcomes.
 In addition to unique unit and program measures, College-established Local Measures, and the TCSG PAS Measures are assessed according to established benchmarks.
-Also, programs measure performance of SLOs.
-General Education competencies are assessed of students.
-For each expected outcome, assessment results, analysis of results, actions taken/improvements made-based on analysis of results, and future actions planned are recorded in a local database.
+Also, general education and programs measure performance of SLOs.
+For each expected outcome, assessment results, analysis of results, actions taken/improvements made and sought based on analysis of results, and future actions planned are recorded in locally designed templates.

-Future actions planned focus on “next steps” to take for continuous improvement and insure that plans are made for unmet expected outcomes, student learning outcomes or for those needing improvement.
+Future actions planned focus on “next steps” to take for continuous improvement and ensure that plans are made for unmet expected outcomes and/or student learning outcomes or for those needing/desiring improvement.
 Each planned action includes numeric references to the College Strategic Plan: College Goals, Strategic Objectives, and/or Activities.
-Supervisors review Annual Assessment Plans to insure that Strategic Plan items are included in unit/program Future Actions Planned as relevant.
-Completed Annual Assessment Plans are maintained and backed up for units on the College shared S (//ie) drive and for general education and programs are maintained in SharePoint and backed-up on the College shared drive.
+Supervisors review Annual Assessment Plans to ensure that Strategic Plan items are included in unit/general education/program Future Actions Planned as relevant.
+Completed Annual Assessment Plans are maintained and backed up for units on the College shared S (//ie) drive and for general education and programs are maintained in SharePoint and backed-up on the College L (//ies) drive.

 - Annual Budget Plans

 Each division, department, and instructional program of the College develops an Annual Budget Plan.
 This plan includes budget items with justifications and references to the Strategic Plan: College Goals, Strategic Objectives, and Activities that are needed for the division/department/program to operate during the upcoming fiscal year.
 Among the budget items included is the summary of activities and resources needed for staff development activities planned by individuals within the planning unit that correspond to the individuals’ Staff Development Plan.
 The Annual Budget Plans are maintained in a web-based application, SRassist, in the Operational Budget module.
-The post assessment document for the Annual Budget Plan is prepared annually and is maintained on the College shared drive.
+Budget expenditure date is updated monthly in SRassist and available for review at any time.

 - Staff Development Plans

 Annually all personnel of SRTC participate in planning staff development activities.
 The Staff Development Plan includes required activities such as those related to state requirements and accreditation, as well as selected activities based on institutional needs, individual needs, and results from evaluations.
 The Human Resources Director facilitates the planning process.
-In addition to activities, individual Staff Development Plans include budget requirements.
-Completion status of activities is recorded in SRassist.
+In addition to activities, individual Staff Development Plans include budget requirements for registration and travel.
 Staff Development Plans are maintained in SRassist, in the Staff Development module and are available for review at any time.
 All activities must be approved by supervisors in SRassist.
 Activities can be added at any time during the fiscal year as approved by supervisors.